Polstead Country Park

 Its rural location on the edge of a conservation area ensures visitors to the site will have plenty to do during their stay.
 The site takes its name from a pretty village just a mile away, which features a large pond separated from the village green by a steep hill.
 There is an excellent network of paths around the village, some taking in the area’s ancient woodland and wildlife sites.

 Modern toilet block with spacious hot showers.
-Facilities for disabled visitors consist of a wet room including a toilet with handrails.
+Accessible Facilities consist of a wet room including a toilet with handrails.
 Laundry.
 Dishwashing area.
 Motorhome service point.
 Chemical toilet point.
 Reception sells a good range of supplies.
 Gas sales.
 Ice pack freezer.
 Pets welcome.
 Dog walk.
 Rally field.
 Free Wi-Fi over site.
 Caravan storage.